 The next step was creating a colorful pattern for use on graphics as well as packaging.
-The first step in creating a pattern was illustrating the individual elements.
+The first step in creating the pattern was illustrating the individual elements.
 I was given a list of specific symbols that are used in Art Nouveau and Victorian jewelry.
 From there I tried to balance out different types of symbols so that the pattern would balance floral elements with more gritty ones.
 After illustrating these I balanced them in size and placement and created a bright version with the full color palette as well as a monochromatic pink for more subtle use cases.